The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-Offshore wind energy harnesses wind power with turbines located in coastal and ocean waters to generate electricity that is transmitted by cables to the mainland grid.
+Offshore wind energy technology uses wind turbines located in ocean waters to generate electricity from wind energy.
+Electricity is then transmitted via cables to the mainland grid.
 A sustainable and clean source of energy, offshore wind is one of several renewable energy options with significant potential to advance Massachusetts efforts to diversify energy sources and meet goals for greenhouse gas reduction.
-Offshore wind is more productive than onshore (or land-based) wind due to higher and more consistent wind speeds over the ocean.
-However, constructing and operating offshore wind farms—groups of turbines located together—is more challenging.
-As technology is optimized to regional site conditions, the local supply chain develops, and costs decline, offshore wind is expected to become an important source of electricity for many states in the Northeast and Mid-Atlantic.
+Offshore wind is more productive than land-based wind due to higher and more consistent wind speeds.
+However, constructing and operating offshore wind farms is more challenging due to the rigorous conditions.
+As the technology advances and the local supply chain develops, the cost of offshore wind is expected to continue to decline and become an important source of electricity for many states in the Northeast and Mid-Atlantic.

-The Commonwealth of Massachusetts is actively working on many aspects of offshore wind energy to site and develop potential projects responsibly, reduce risk, and increase jobs and economic activity in the offshore wind sector.
+The Commonwealth of Massachusetts is actively working on many aspects to site and develop potential offshore wind projects responsibly, reduce their risks, and cultivate jobs in the sector.
 Highlights of these efforts include:

 Offshore Wind Energy on the Outer Continental Shelf